Great Outdoors Getaway

 Fountainhead Park bike trail by Stefan Hansen

-Steep climbs, fast descents, various loops, and sharp turns are just a few things that makes a mountain biker's perfect getaway.
+Steep climbs, fast descents, various loops, and sharp turns are just a few things that make a mountain biker's perfect getaway.
 Fountainhead Regional Park's 15-mile trail has no shortage of thrilling challenges - with loops ranging from beginner to extreme.
 For more places to get your biking fix, visit our dedicated biking page here

 High-Intensity Hiking